What is Blockchain?

 In simple terms, the definition of blockchain is a shared digital book or database of financial transactions that are stored on multiple computers in different locations.
 The database grows constantly as new transactions or “blocks” are added to it.

-In recent years, you may have noticed the term “blockchain”, which has appeared more frequently.
-It is understandable if you consider the fact that many people are comparing the importance of blockchain technology with World Wide Web technology in the 1990s.
+In recent years, you may have noticed the term “blockchain,” which has appeared more frequently.
+It is understandable if you consider that many people are comparing the importance of blockchain technology with World Wide Web technology in the 1990s.
 But what is it?
-How it works?
-Most importantly, how can you position yourself to capitalize – which could be – a huge opportunity for growth.
-Read this article to find out!-Definition of Blockchain
+How does it work?

 1.- Definition of Blockchain

 3.- What is Blockchain Technology

 5.- How does Blockchain work?